North Sacramento, Sacramento, California: Richardson Village

 Richardson Village project is a neighborhood situated within North Sacramento.
-The boundaries of Richardson Village are: the Arcade Creek to the north, Las Palmas Avenue to the south, Norwood Avenue to the west, and Rio Linda Boulevard to the east.
+The boundaries of Richardson Village are Arcade Creek to the north, Las Palmas Avenue to the south, Norwood Avenue to the west, and Rio Linda Boulevard to the east.
 Homes in this area were originally built in the 1950s.
 Many examples of California ranch architecture still remain.
 This one-time middle-class neighborhood has seen an increase in working poor residents over the past forty years, and has endured rising crime rates and decreased property values as rental units and city neglect have increased.
-Richardson Village is home to Martin Luther King Technical Academy—Jr. High, The Lions (formerly Norte Del Rio High School).

 South Hagginwood

 South Hagginwood is a neighborhood situated within North Sacramento.
 It is an established neighborhood with older homes with great character, mature oak trees, and oversized private lots.
 It is informally known as one of the city's hidden gems.
 European Americans and African Americans usually populate this neighborhood.
 Elevated crime and lower property values still affect this area.
-The boundaries of South Hagginwood are: the Arcade Creek to the north, Eleanor Avenue to the south, Sacramento Northern bike trail to the west, and Del Paso Boulevard/Arcade Boulevard-Marconi Avenue to the east.
-This neighborhood is near the Marconi Avenue RT light rail station, and the Regional Transit Light Rail Metro Headquarters.
+The boundaries of South Hagginwood are: Arcade Creek to the north, Eleanor Avenue to the south, Sacramento Northern bike trail to the west, and Del Paso Boulevard/Arcade Boulevard-Marconi Avenue to the east.
+This neighborhood is near the Marconi/Arcade RT light rail station, and the Regional Transit Light Rail Metro Headquarters.

-Gardenland

-Gardenland is a neighborhood situated within North Sacramento.
-The boundaries of Gardenland are: Silver Eagle Road to the north, the Arden-Garden Connector to the south, Northgate Boulevard to the west, and the Steelhead Creek to the east.
-Homes in this area were built on river bottom farmland beginning in the 1970s.
-This neighborhood partners with Northgate to provide residents with great access to public bike trails, fishing, and boating on the American and Sacramento Rivers at Discovery Park.
-Gardenland, and its neighbor Northgate, are neighborhoods that have moved from middle class to working class as the population of Sacramento has shifted and as original residents have moved to newer suburbs built outside city boundaries in Sacramento County.
-Gardenland has recently been noted as a gateway to newer neighborhoods in North and South Natomas.

-Northgate

-Northgate is a neighborhood situated in North Sacramento.
-The boundaries of Northgate are: San Juan Road to the north, Garden Highway to the south, Northgate Boulevard to the east, and Northgate Park to the west.
-Homes in this area were built beginning in the early and mid-1950s on river bottomland previously sectioned off into large farms.
-Builder Artz and Cook built single-family homes in the neighborhood.
-The Northgate area is fortunate to have ready access to the beautiful American River Parkway and Bike Trail, as well as very close proximity to Discovery Park for fishing and boating opportunities.
-Northgate is historically a middle-class neighborhood and is another under-represented neighborhood within the City of Sacramento that is battling increasing crime rates and working-class poverty.